MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/export-customized-entity-field-text-translation.md

 ## Community tools

-**[Easy Translator tool](https://www.xrmtoolbox.com/plugins/MsCrmTools.Translator/)** is a tool that XrmToolbox community developed for [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement.
+[Easy Translator](https://www.xrmtoolbox.com/plugins/MsCrmTools.Translator/) is a tool that XrmToolbox community developed for [!INCLUDE[pn_dynamics_crm](../includes/pn-dynamics-crm.md)] Customer Engagement.
 Use Easy Translator to export and import translations with contextual information.

 > [!NOTE]
 > The community tools are not supported by [!include[pn_microsoft_dynamics](../includes/pn-microsoft-dynamics.md)].